Soot3/Bertelsmann-Scholarship/README.md

 # Bertelsmann-Scholarship
-All challenges, quizzes and projects  done during the scholarship
+All challenges, quizzes and projects done during the Udacity Data Tech scholarship